10270 Baltimore National Pike Ellicott City, MD 21042

 Dr. Rachel Hughes

 Dr. Rachel Hughes grew up in Montgomery County, Maryland.
-After receiving her bachelor's degree in biology from University of North Carolina- Wilmington in 2011 she traveled up north to Canada to complete her Doctorate of Veterinary Medicine at Ontario Veterinary College.
-Once completing her studies there, she decided to escape the cold and finally moved back 'home' to Maryland.
+She earned her bachelor’s degree in biology from the University of North Carolina-Wilmington in 2011 before heading north to Canada to complete her Doctorate of Veterinary Medicine at the Ontario Veterinary College.
+After finishing her studies, she decided to escape the cold and return home to Maryland.
+Dr. Hughes now works full-time at an emergency hospital in Ellicott City, where she has been a part of the team since 2019.

 Dr. Amanda Jones